laumadmar/MOMIC_server/index.md

 The enrichment is performed using WebGestalt in R and the visualization  with GOplot package and pheatmap from R CRAN.

 Various templates can be found in the folder Enrichment under the home directory.
-In this case the enrichment is done from the results of the meta-analysis case-control completed following [section 4.E.a Meta GWES].
+In this case the enrichment is done from the results of the meta-analysis case-control completed following [section 4.E.a Meta GWES](#meta-analysis-of-gene-expression-data).
 Read carefully the templates as these contain detailed explanation of the code implemented.

 - enrichment_GOplots_template.ipynb: this template performs the enrichment for all predefined categories and prints the GO plots.